Animal support

 - Reducing anxiety and stress: Contact with a dog can help reduce anxiety and stress associated with epilepsy.
 The presence of an animal can have a calming effect and promote emotional well-being.

-4. promoting independence
+4. promote independence

 - Increase self-confidence: The support of a dog can increase a child's self-confidence and independence.
 They can feel more secure knowing that their dog is there to support them.